 Installing Engage on Your WordPress Site

 You'll be glad to know that you can install Engage on your WordPress website without too much effort.
 However, we'd like you to know there are different ways to install it depending on what you hope to accomplish.
-If you have different Engage team directories you want to deploy to different pages, or if there are only specific pages on your site where you want to deploy Engage, you'll want to use the "Widget" method.
+For example, if you have different Engage team directories you want to deploy to different pages, or if there are only specific pages on your site where you want to deploy Engage, you'll want to use the "Widget" method.
 However, if you want just on type of Engage widget to appear on ALL of your site pages, you may find it easier to use the "Footer" method.

 The "Widget" Method

 This set-up method is valid for version 4.2.1 and almost all versions after 4.0.